(Note: this article originally appeared in slightly different form on the Lighter Capital blog and is republished with permission).

 An error made by many entrepreneurs is to offset deferred revenue with accounts receivable.
 Some companies record the entire contract value in accounts receivable and deferred revenue to show the potential economic impact of future contracts on the present value of the business.
 This is not in accordance with GAAP.
 Deferred revenue should not be used as a double entry account along with accounts receivable to reveal contract values.
 Investors like Lighter Capital, venture capitalists, and angels will take contracts with customers into consideration when evaluating the value of the company, although your bank probably won’t do so.

 Thanks again to Lighter Capital for sharing this article with inDinero’s audience!
 We both encourage all business owners to learn more about cash, accrual, and GAAP as they grow their business and its accounting.

 Got more questions about implementing GAAP with your business?
-Read our free guide What GAAP Accounting Means to Business Owners to learn more about GAAP’s guidelines, best practices, and what the tax implications might be or download our checklist for getting GAAP-ready to see what switching to GAAP actually looks like.
+Download our checklist for getting GAAP-ready to see what switching to GAAP actually looks like.